westonplatter/westonplatter.github.io/projects.md

 #### fast_arrow
 [https://github.com/westonplatter/fast_arrow](https://github.com/westonplatter/fast_arrow)<br/>
-A python client for trading options Robinhood's API*.
+A python client for trading options with Robinhood's API.
 The goal is to enable developers to pull down options data, trading history, and execute both simple and complex option trades as they would through the Robinhood iOS app or website.